ganand2021/Classifiction-of-News-from-Social-Media-Posts-into-Real-or-Fake/README.md

-# Classifiction of News from Social Media Posts into Real or Fake
+# Classification of News from Social Media Posts as Real or Fake

 CIS 522 - Final Project